dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

     brew install --cask miniconda

-Now run the following commands in terminal one at a time by inserting and pressing enter:
+Now run the following commands in terminal one at a time by pasting and pressing enter:

 .. code-block:: bash